thordnel/nonlineartimeline/README.md

 Visualize story beats in chronological order or in chapter sequence (linear or non-linear timeline).

 A small single-file web app (index.html) for creating, editing, reordering, and exporting story events ("beats").
-Three distinct views are provided:
+Four distinct views and multiple tracking "Spaces" are provided to manage complex narratives.

 * **Linear**: A horizontal scrollable timeline.
 * **MultiTimeline**: A high-density grid grouped by year and day.
-* **List**: A traditional table view with advanced controls.
+* **Card List**: A traditional table view with advanced controls, optimized for mobile.
+* **Documentation**: An integrated viewer for this README.

 This page works offline (simply open index.html) without cloud sync, or it can be hosted on a local or remote server.
 To enable cloud synchronization, you must set up Firebase Storage.
 Configuration settings are found within the index file.